Russia seeks clues over plane crash that killed 50

 The government says it is confident about security and safety matters at the Sochi Olympics and the city’s international airport has been upgraded for the Games.

+Flight U363 took off from Moscow’s Domodedovo airport at 6:25 pm (1425 GMT) and crashed just over an hour later, emergency officials said.
+The leased plane was 23 years old.

-There had been no technical problems reported with the leased 23-year-old plane prior to the flight and regular maintenance between flights had been conducted, officials said.
+There had been no technical problems reported with the plane prior to the flight and regular maintenance between flights had been conducted, officials said.

+Two people who said they had flown on the same plane from Kazan to Moscow earlier on Sunday were quoted by Russian media as saying they felt vibrations as they landed in Moscow.

 Kazan is the capital of the largely Muslim region of Tatarstan.
 There was no suggestion of foul play.